marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-philosophy-in-questions-and-answers-volume-2.md.md

 This does not mean that we cannot or should not exercise birth control in some degree as suggested by those who are responsible for that movement.
 It is also true that one must help people where they are and not where they ought to be.
 The Rosicrucian teachings emphasize the fact that like attracts like, and therefore it is a duty upon the part of those who are well developed physically, morally, and mentally to provide an environment for as many incoming Spirits as their physical and financial circumstances will permit.
 This duty is still more binding upon those who are also spiritually developed, for a high spiritual entity cannot enter into physical existence through a vile parentage.
 But when a couple has reached the point where it is deemed either dangerous to the health of the mother to bear more children, or where the financial burden would be above their means, then they should live a life of continence, not indulging the passional nature and seeking by artificial means to bar the way for incoming Egos to take advantage of the opportunity for rebirth offered them by the sexual indulgence of such a couple.

-[112]

 This naturally requires considerable spiritual advancement and self-control.
 There are few who are capable of living such a life, and one might as well preach continence to a stone wall as to the average specimen of humanity.
 He cannot understand that it is necessary.
 He even believes that it would interfere with his health, for false statements about the necessity of exercising the natural function has led to many deplorable results.
 Even if he could be persuaded that he ought to deny himself for the good of his mate and the children he has already brought into the world, he would probably be utterly unable to restrain himself, particularly because people in such moderate circumstances can usually not afford to have separate sleeping quarters.
 Therefore it may be necessary to teach these people birth control by scientific means.
 However, we submit that though they are unable to understand the reason why continence should be practiced, and unable to practice it because of lack of self-control, the spiritual teachings should be given repeatedly so that as the steady drop wears the stone, in time the coming generations will learn to depend on their own will power to accomplish the object of keeping their lower nature in check.
 Without this educational feature looking towards a spiritual emancipation, information concerning physical methods of limiting the birth rate in families that are overburdened is dangerous in the extreme.

-[113]

 There is another phase of the matter which deserves elucidation.
 It has been said that, "the attitude of the mother's mind just prior to the reception of the seed atom is all-important in determining what sort of child she will bring into the world.
 A fit of temper or violent passion at this sacred moment leaves the gateway unguarded and invites the wrong sort of entity to enter."
 Besides the people in the world we see, the whole atmosphere about us teems with different other entities who are attracted to beings of a like nature.
 Just as musicians congregate in music halls, sportsmen in yacht clubs and on race tracks, etc., so do these entities gather around people of a nature similar to their own.
 As drunkards and gangsters gather around our physical saloons, as immoral men and women meet in so-called redlight districts, so also immoral spirits gather around a home where the passions of the lower nature are indulged perhaps many times during the night or day.

 There is a certain class of beings, male or female demons living in the ether, who were called by the ancient alchemists incubi and succubi, which feed upon the passions of others.
 What chance has a mother in such an environment of attracting desirable Spirit to take rebirth through her?
 And although conception is almost never synchronous with the union of the parents, but may take place at any moment within two weeks or more of that event, a mother surrounded by such influences in the home is never free from them.
 Some of the religions of some of the people we call savages require to this day that the generative act be performed in the temple, and that is as it should be.
 There is no more important act in life, and instead of being condemned as a shame it ought to be exalted to the dignity of a sacrament and performed under the holiest and most inspiring circumstances possible.
 Were this done today as in the so-called Golden Age, we should find an upliftment and an improvement in the conditions of the world as we would not deem possible to accomplish in centuries.

-[115]

-SECTION III

-QUESTIONS DEALING WITH HEALTH AND HEALING
+<h2 id="section-3">SECTION III: QUESTIONS DEALING WITH HEALTH AND HEALING</h3>
-[116]

-[117]

-PROCEDURE WITH SO-CALLED INCURABLE DISEASES
+### <h3 id="question-38">Question No. 38: PROCEDURE WITH SO-CALLED INCURABLE DISEASES</h3>
-Question No. 38.

 Do you think it advisable to ask for treatment in such cases of consumption, cancer, sclerosis and the like, or should we accept these diseases as incurable, the result of some cause in the past, and wait for a more efficient body in another life?

 Answer: Cancer and consumption are often seemingly incurable, yet there is always a possibility that they may yield, and they certainly will yield if the force directed against them is sufficient.
 Like all other physical manifestations they are the result of a spiritual cause, and if we can get at that, offset it with something of an opposite nature, there is a chance of recovery; whereas the attitude of resignation and non-assistance will certainly never bring the patient out of his condition.
 Life in a salubrious climate, a strong desire for health, a hope that neither knows nor permits of discouragement, and a simple nutritious diet will cure even the worst case of consumption.

-[118]

 As for cancer, no one can ever tell when the debt of destiny which has caused the trouble has been paid.
 There are many cases on record where cancer has been cured; that is to say, in its milder forms.
 But even in an advanced stage there is no reason for giving up hope as long as there is life.
 In the case of sclerosis there are several methods of curing it, and the patient may become as well as ever particularly if he can be brought to recognize the breach of the laws of nature which caused the disease in his particular case.

 It is to this end that we should always labor, for whether any disease be cured or not, if the patient can be taught what laws have been transgressed and how, if he can be led to see what is the spiritual cause of the disease, and learn to walk in the way of virtue according to the laws of God, then in the future there will be no disease for him.
 It is that which we are laboring for, that we may hasten the day of Liberation, and bring all mankind toward the full realization of health.

-MORPHINE AND THE POST-MORTEM CONSCIOUSNESS
+### <h3 id="question-39">Question No. 39: MORPHINE AND THE POST-MORTEM CONSCIOUSNESS</h3>
-Question No. 39.

 What is the effect of morphine on those who are addicted to its use?
 When a person who has been very ill for a long time, and who, because of the severe suffering, has been kept unconscious by large doses of morphine for many days, passes from earth life in that condition, does the released spirit become conscious when it leaves the body?
 What is its condition compared to that of one who dies suddenly and in full possession of all faculties?

-[119]

 Answer: The use of morphine and other narcotics in very small doses such as are generally taken by the ordinary drug addict has a deadening effect upon the nerves, so that the Spirit feels less sensitive in the body and more like the freed Spirit which left the physical vehicle.
 Under such conditions the mental faculties are better, and the person feels such an ease of mind and body that it is like heaven itself until the reaction sets in; then he begins to suffer the tortures of hell, and consequently takes more in order to restore his previous sense of well-being.

 When morphine is given in large doses, it produces a condition similar to that of a person who passes out while under an anesthetic.
 The writer has met a number of the latter, but has never seen one who passed out under the action of morphine; therefore he cannot give the direct information asked for.
 But these people who died under an anesthetic were just as conscious as the ordinary human being after the silver cord has been severed.
 They went through their life panorama in about the same way as the person who passes out normally, and had no different experiences.
-Therefore we should say that one who passes out under morphine probably has no extra-unpleasant

-[120]

-experience on account of the morphine given him before his transition; and the first feeling would be one of great relief that he had escaped from the suffering incident to severe illness preceding death of the physical body.
+Therefore we should say that one who passes out under morphine probably has no extra-unpleasant experience on account of the morphine given him before his transition; and the first feeling would be one of great relief that he had escaped from the suffering incident to severe illness preceding death of the physical body.
 This feeling of relief is common to all who have suffered, no matter whether consciously or unconsciously.
 They are all exceedingly grateful that this is past, and can scarcely realize that there is no sickness in the land of the living dead to which they go after leaving this world.

-IDIOCY AND INSANITY
+### <h3 id="question-40">Question No. 40: IDIOCY AND INSANITY</h3>
-Question No. 40

 Are doctors justified in allowing a child to die that is bound to be an idiot and physically helpless when an operation would enable it to live.
 Does an idiot or an insane person gain any worth-while experience during life?
 Is the Ego within aware of the physical disability of the mind and body during such a life, and does it learn thereby?
 Can insanity be classed among the hereditary diseases?

-[121]

 Answer: Suppose a child met with an accident while playing, a blow on the head, and hence became abnormal, or perhaps was put into a state of coma; no one would hesitate for a moment to have the operation of trepanning performed so that by taking the pressure off the skull from the brain the child might be restored to its normal state of consciousness.
 They why should a weak-minded child not receive the same care, and have everything done for it that is possible?
 It would be considered criminal to allow a normal child to die for lack of care, and it is just as indefensible in the case of a child born to be an idiot, for when the Ego has gone through the womb in order to gain the experiences of this physical life, we are in duty bound to support its efforts in every possible manner.

 The Ego does gain experience by a life of insanity, for the Ego itself is never insane.
 It is improper connection between its various vehicles, the mind, desire body, vital body, and dense body, which makes insanity.
 When the connection between the brain centers and the vital body is imperfect, we have what is called the idiot, often melancholy but generally perfectly harmless.
 When the faulty connection is between the vital body and the desire body, the conditions are somewhat similar, but include the class whose muscular control is defective, as in epilepsy., St Vitus dance, etc. When the connection is broken or faulty between the desire body and the mind, we have a raving maniac who is violent and dangerous.
 And when the connection is defective between the Ego and the mind, we have what we might call a soulless man, the most dangerous of all, gifted with a cunning that is usually at some unexpected time put to a most diabolical use.

-[122]

 If we consider the body, or the different bodies, as musical instruments upon which the Ego is playing, then when every connection is perfect the Ego can bring out more or less beautiful symphony of life according to its state in evolution.
 But when the connections are faulty or broken the Ego is like a musician forced to exercise his talent with an instrument lacking a number of strings, and he is therefore unable to bring out anything but discord.
 To the musician it would be torture to be forced to play on such a defective instrument; and it is the same with the Ego which is immured in a body cut off from its normal control.
 For reasons to be sought in past lives it is forced to stay with a body that it cannot control, and it suffers more or less acutely according to its stage in evolution; thus, however, it is learning a certain lesson in the school of life which is required to make it perfect.
 It is a sad condition, but though a lifetime appears to be very long, it is but a fleeting moment in the unending life of the Spirit; and we may console ourselves with the knowledge that when such an Ego comes back to earth it will have a normal body, provided of course that the lesson has been learned.

-[123]

 With respect to the last part of the question as to whether insanity is hereditary, we may answer in the affirmative or the negative according to which phase of the problem we are considering.
 From the spiritual point of view it is not hereditary for, as already stated, insanity is not a defect in the Ego.
 Because of a twist in its character it cannot build a normal body, hence by association it is drawn to a family that is similarly afflicted.
 This is on the very same principle that people of like character always seek one another's company; as the old saying goes, "birds of a feather flock together."
 Musicians congregate in music halls, at concerts, and similar places.
 They also seek birth in families of musicians because there the instruments needed, long slender fingers and an ear in which the semicircular canals are properly placed, can be obtained, which will give them the ability to express music.
 Sporting men and gamblers flock together at race tracks and in gambling dens.
 Thieves have their resorts, and so on.
 Similarly, those with a certain defect in their character are attracted to families which have the same defect.
 Hence if we view the problem of insanity from the form side, it may be said that it is hereditary.

 Scientists who view the matter entirely from the form side are of the opinion that by limiting the reproduction of defectives they may stamp out disease.
 But just as the soft juices of the snail's body are gradually set out and crystallized into the hard and flinty shell it carries upon its back, so it is also the acts of the Ego which gradually crystallize themselves into a body wherein the Spirit must dwell until they are worked out.
-Relief will never be obtained by working with and upon the physical

-[124]

-body alone, any more than operating upon the shell would cure a sick snail.
+Relief will never be obtained by working with and upon the physical body alone, any more than operating upon the shell would cure a sick snail.
 Emerson said truly that "a sick man is a scoundrel who has been found out, breaking the laws of nature."
 The insane are in that category, and if we wish to cure them we must use spiritual means of education.
 All other methods are simply palliative; they do not reach the source of the disease.

-EFFECTS OF AMPUTATION
+### <h3 id="question-41">Question No. 41: EFFECTS OF AMPUTATION</h3>
-Question No. 41.

 When an arm or a limb is amputated does that exist independently in the Desire World after the amputation?
 And after death does a person appear minus a hand or foot in the Desire World?
 I have known people to suffer pain in a limb long after amputation, even years.
 How is this accounted for?

 Answer: When an arm, limb, or any organ has been removed from the physical body by any means of a surgical operation, only the dense part of the organ permeated by the planetary ether is taken away.
 The four ethers which constitute the vital body of the man or woman thus operated upon remain; but there is a certain magnetic connection between the part decaying in the grave and the etheric counterpart which remains with the person.

-[125]

 Therefore, he or she feels the pain and suffering in the part removed for some time after an operation, until decay has taken place, and the etheric counterpart has disintegrated.